SainsburyWellcomeCentre/crabs-exploration/stereo calibration/CalibrationDataCollection.md

 There are very nice recommendations on the arrangement of the cameras in the [StereoMorph docs](https://aaronolsen.github.io/tutorials/stereomorph/arranging_cameras_photography.html)
 - As much FOV overlap as possible? --- see StereoMorph
 - Remember!
 We are calibrating the cameras for a specific relative position of the cameras, zoom and focus levels!
+    - From the [choosing cameras section](https://aaronolsen.github.io/tutorials/stereomorph/choosing_cameras_general.html) > "the resulting calibration is specific to that particular arrangement of the cameras (their position and orientation).
+The cameras can move if they are rigidly attached to some support system and the support system itself is moved.
+However, the relative position and orientation of the cameras relative to one another must remain fixed to collect accurate 3D data.
+Additionally, the calibration is specific to the particular zoom and focus, so these must also remain fixed.
+    -
 - Set the cameras to the smallest aperture

 ### 1. Design of the checkerboard